 These are a bit of a preference call based on your own application.
 In nearly all applications, your shoulder belts will attach to your harness bar by wrapping.
 The Lap and Sub belts are installed either via “clip-in” or “bolt in”.
 Clip-in is preferred as the installed belt is still able to move to an optimal angle vs a bolt-in which tightens and now operates at a fixed angle.
 Bolt-in ends are much easier to use in tight situations and are still popular in many applications for sub belts.
 The lap and sub belt mounting points are usually installed by wrapping over these ends, so you can switch between Clip or Bolt-in as-needed.

 There you have it, My guide: Which is essentially my own personal criteria for shopping for a harness.
 Essentially, I created a Wishlist and started shopping for a harness that can give me the features/options I wanted at a price I could stomach.
 Here’ what I was looking for:

 - FIA Rating : (6pt with Camlock Buckle)

 - Pull Down lap belt adjusters, located ON the harness end clips.

 G-Force racing gear’s 3+2 endurance harness has stepped in to provide premium harness features at a reasonable price, and I have already recommended it to many.
-At $300, they’re still one of the cheaper FIA harnesses you can buy.
+Priced at or near $300, they’re still one of the cheaper FIA harnesses you can buy.
 Racequip (855005) also has an option that seems to have the same features as well.
 Compared to the competition at Schroth and Safecraft over $600: You’re getting the same features for LESS than half the price.